 The warehouse located at 3510 Ash St. is where we do much of our organizing.
-This space is where we hold all kinds of events and workshops for the local community, but it is also where we work on creating our screen printed items, hot sauce, canned goods and handmade crafts.
-Free Food Wednesday occurs either inside or directly in front of this space.
-In addition, we rent a portion of the warehouse out to Bearings Bike Project, a women, transgender, queer, and people-of-color run bike shop.
+This space is where we hold all kinds of events and workshops for the local community, but it is also where we work on creating our screen printed items, canned goods and handmade crafts.
+Free Rescue Day on Wednesday and Food Not Bombs on Sunday occurs either inside or directly in front of this space.
+If you’re interested in renting the space for your workshop, meeting or event, please contact email@example.com.

 Thank you for your support!

 To get in touch with us, please click on the Contact Us link at the top of this site.